-The Commission also considers that the Proposed Rule is likely to improve options for the management of risk by DWGM participants contracting LNG storage services.
+The Commission also considers that liberalising the use of the Dandenong LNG storage facility is likely to improve options for the management of risk by DWGM participants contracting LNG storage services.
+This view was supported by DPI and Origin Energy.
 Increased flexibility in using LNG as an additional source of gas may assist DWGM participants in managing financial risk.